 Ceruloplasmin plays a crucial role in maintaining copper balance in the body.
 Copper is an essential mineral that is necessary for the proper functioning of enzymes and proteins involved in many physiological processes, including the production of energy, the formation of connective tissues, and the synthesis of neurotransmitters.
-However, excessive copper can be toxic and damaging to cells and tissues, leading to a range of health problems.
+However, excessive copper, particularly elevated free copper, can be toxic and damaging to cells and tissues, leading to a range of health problems.
 Ceruloplasmin helps to regulate copper levels in the body by binding with copper and carrying it safely to the liver, where it can be excreted or stored as needed.

 Copper bound to ceruloplasmin is less oxidizing and more stable than unbound copper.
 Unbound copper can generate reactive oxygen species (ROS) and cause oxidative damage to cells and tissues, leading to inflammation and tissue damage.
 This is especially problematic in organs that are rich in copper, such as the liver, brain, and kidneys.
-Elevated copper levels can also impair the function of other minerals, such as zinc and iron, which are necessary for many physiological processes.
+Elevated copper levels, which almost always accompanies a relatively low ceruloplasmin, can also impair the function of other minerals, such as zinc and iron, which are necessary for many physiological processes.

 What is the Difference Between Ceruloplasmin and Metallothioneins?